al3xandr3/al3xandr3.github.io/pages/cv.md

 | Contact    | http://www.ist.utl.pt

 #### Main activities and responsibilities
-- Development of a Java flow chart user interface for a digital circuit software simulator used in the *Computer's (Internal) Architecture* course of IST University.
+- Development of a circuit board like user interface for a digital circuit software simulator used in the class *Computer's Architecture* of Instituto Superior Tecnico University.
+The software is also an integral part of a book with the same name ["Arquitectura de Computadores"](http://www.fca.pt/cgi-bin/fca_main.cgi/?op=2&isbn=978-972-722-666-5), i was not involved in the writting of the book, but am mentioned in the thank you notes.

 | Dates | **February 2003 - August 2003 (6 months)**